 a citizen of the Commonwealth

-As this Pesach season (Hebrew for Passover) draws to its closing, it is important to understand, from a scriptural perspective, what the atonement inherent in the celebration of this feast actually was in order to embrace the inheritance of what was released through that act by Yeshua, the Kinsman Redeemer of Israel, for those who would follow Him.
+As this Pesach season (Hebrew for Passover) draws near, it is important to understand, from a scriptural perspective, what the atonement inherent in the celebration of this feast actually was in order to embrace the inheritance of what was released through that act by Yeshua, the Kinsman Redeemer of Israel, for those who would follow Him.
 The first article of this series expounded on the Signet (click on highlighted words to view content) and the significance of the chronicling of its passing from generation to generation through the Hebrew Family of YHVH, until it came to rest with Yeshua - validating His status as the Kinsman Redeemer of Israel.
 That article showed the Hebrew word translated as the English "mark", 'owth, to actually mean "sign (token) or seal".
 This same Hebrew word is also found in the Exodus passage above describing the blood that is to be placed on the side posts and overhang of the houses to spare the death of the firstborn within.
 In Song of Solomon 8:6 the Hebrew word k'owtham (containing 'owth) is also translated as the "seal" which Yeshua refers to in John 6:27 above.
-The Greek word translated "seal" in that verse (sphragizo) is the same Greek word used in the Ephesians passage above describing the Fulfillment of the Covenant that guarantees the acquisition of Inheritance to all who embrace YHVH as He says He Is.
+The Greek word translated "seal" in that verse (sphragizo) is the same Greek word used in the Ephesians passage above describing the Fulfillment of the Covenant that guarantees the acquisition of Inheritance to all who embrace Yeshua for who He says He Is.
 There is also a distinction made in 2Corinthians 1:22 between the seal and the guarantee of inheritance.
 That seal is the blood of the Lamb spread over the dwelling places of the Family of YHVH.
 So, what is it about "the blood" that it becomes a sign, a seal to defray the spector of death?
 What makes the Blood so important?

-YHVH told Adam in the Garden that in the day he eats of the fruit from the tree of the knowledge between what is good and what is evil - he will die.
+YHVH told Adam in the Garden that in the day he ate of the fruit from the tree of the knowledge between what is good and what is evil - he will die.
 But Adam did not physically die on that day.
 In fact, scripture tells us he lived for another 930 years with he and his family having interaction with the Present Presence all during that time.
 Since we know that YHVH is not a liar, then, in what sense did that dying occur?
 There are only two places in scripture where Spirit breathed upon men.
-The first was in the Garden where scripture tells us that the breath of YHVH became Life to Adam, the first of the Hebrews.
-Scripture also tells us that the Life is in the blood so when YHVH breathed Life into Adam, it became his blood.
+The first was in the Garden where Genesis 2:7 tells us that the breath of YHVH became Life to Adam, the first of the Hebrews.
+Leviticus 17:11 also tells us that the Life is in the blood; so when YHVH breathed Life into Adam, it became his blood.
 Just as my son's blood carries the DNA of his father, Adam's blood carried the DNA of his Father, YaHoVeH.
 Adam and YHVH were echad (Hebrew for "one").
 They were in complete union, meaning the Nature they shared caused them to be as one.
 Adam carried the Essence of the Nature of his Father in his blood.
 That Essence is expressed in the Father's Glory, in His Name and in His Word.
 Adam's disobedience to his Father's Word injected the darkness of self-determination into that Nature - thus corrupting the Purity of the Blood and necessitating a separation.

 "For You rescued me from death, You kept my feet from stumbling, so that I can walk in|